 Nine traditional houses (Main, Strong, Raymond, Davison, Lathrop, Jewett, Josselyn, Cushing, and Noyes), each housing between 170 and 350 students, accommodate the majority of first-, second-, and third-year students at Vassar.
-One cooperative house, the Dexter M. Ferry Cooperative House, where students are responsible for their own food shopping, preparation, and clean-up, accommodates 20 students.
+One cooperative house, the Dexter M. Ferry Cooperative House accommodates 20 students.
 Most fourth-year (and some third-year) students live in one of the college’s three apartment complexes—the Terrace Apartments, the Town Houses, and the South Commons.

-98% of Vassar students live on campus in either the residence halls or the apartment complexes.
+98% of Vassar students live on campus in either the residential houses or the apartment complexes.
 Students who wish to live off campus or to request other special accommodations must acquire approval through the Office of Residential Life.